emmettbutler/emmettbutler/writing/book-reviews/continuous-delivery.md

 position against developing on branches, having built my career in the time of GitHub and Google Hangout.
 However, the book makes a compelling case that the use of branches is unresolvably at odds with integrating changes continuously.
 It's pretty intuitive: you will eventually release *one* version of your software to production, and a branch is a *second copy* of your software that will necessarily have to be *integrated* before release.
+The problem quickly gets worse when you account for multiple branches coexisting on a large team.

 Instead of using branches, the book's strong recommendation is to commit directly to master at least once a day.
 Attempting to apply that approach right now on my current team would probably do more harm than good - trunk (the master